 - Wood rot

 - Air duct damage

-If the flood came from a storm, you may also have additional storm damage, such as broken windows, hail and wind damage, or missing shingles on the roof.
-Although houses on the coastline of Florida are more susceptible to flood damage in storms, any home may sustain damage from bad weather, overflowing drainage systems and home maintenance problems.
+If the flood came from a storm, you might also have additional storm damage, such as broken windows, hail and wind damage, or missing shingles on the roof.
+Although houses on the coastline of Florida are more susceptible to flood damage in storms, any home may sustain damage from bad weather, overflowing drainage systems, and home maintenance problems.

 Does Homeowners Insurance Cover Flood Damage?

 It may come as an unwelcome surprise to discover that typical business and homeowners insurance policies in Florida specifically exclude flood damage.
 While the average policy covers water damage, it excludes water damage caused by flooding.
 This means that unless you purchased an additional flood policy, you might not have coverage to pay for your property repairs after a flood in Florida.
 Your insurance company may deny your water damage claim if there is evidence of flooding.

 Pursuing Maximum Insurance Coverage for Flood Damage in Florida

 If you have the correct type of insurance to cover flood damage, convincing an insurance company to offer a fair and full settlement can still be challenging.
 Insurers are notorious for trying to protect their profits by downplaying property damage and policyholder losses.
 You may need an attorney to help you pursue maximum financial compensation to repair your home or business after a flood.

 Whether the flood was from natural causes or an issue within your home, an attorney can help you build a compelling claim and argue for an adequate settlement amount.
 An attorney can help you gather evidence and documentation to support your case and achieve a fair outcome.
 A lawyer will also have the power to file a flood damage lawsuit in Florida if necessary.

 Has Your Home Insurance Company Denied or Undervalued Your Property Damage Claim in Florida?